-They also strengthened the social cohesiveness of the Inca ruling group by ensuring that all the Inca had access to enough land to support themselves and fulfill their social and political obligations properly.
+They also strengthened the social cohesiveness of the Inca ruling group by ensuring that all the Inca had access to enough land to support themselves and fulfill their social and public obligations properly.
 At the same time they began the policy of forced resettlement of conquered peoples (mitma) from one part of the Inca empire to another.
 (For more on both these policies, see the section below on the Social and political structure in the Inca empire).

 Pachacuti Inca Yupanqui installed the worship of a creator-god called Viracocha as the Inca’s special deity.
 Indeed, he seems to have propagated the idea that the Inca had a divine mission to take it to other peoples.
 Conquered groups, though not required to give up their own gods, had to worship this Inca god as well.

 About 1471, Pachacuti Inca Yupanqui abdicated in favor of his son Topa Inca Yupanqui, thereby ensuring the peaceful succession to the throne.

 Topa Inca Yupanqui was a great conqueror who was to bring most of the Central Andes region within the Inca empire.

 His first military campaign, while not particularly successful, established diplomatic and trading relations with people of the nearby rain forests to the east of the Andes mountains.

 His next campaign was to put down a revolt in the Titicaca Basin.
 He then turned southward, conquering all of highland Bolivia, northern Chile, and much of northwestern Argentina.
 He set the boundary markers of the Inca empire at the Maule River in central Chile.

-At this point, the southern coast of Peru still had not been incorporated into the Inca state.
+At this point, the southern coast of Peru still had not been incorporated into the empire.
 In about 1476 Topa Inca Yupanqui therefore began bringing this region under his rule, valley by valley.